takleung/openshift-demos-ansible/README.md

 ### Deploy CoolStore Microservices with CI/CD on OCP 4.x
-In order to deploy the complete demo infrastructure for demonstrating Microservices, CI/CD, agile integrations and more, order an OCP 4.5 demo environment via RHPDS and then use the following script to provision the demo on the OpenShift environment:
+In order to deploy the complete demo infrastructure for demonstrating Microservices, CI/CD, agile integrations and more, order an OCP 4.5 demo environment "OCP Cluster for ER-Demo (self-install )" via RHPDS and then use the following script to provision the demo on the OpenShift environment:

 #### Prerequisites